faurehu/faurehu.github.io/_posts/2018-12-18-peru-faq-for-friends.md

 ### Why are you so lazy?

-Please do not feel my automated responses demean my excitement of your visit to Peru.
+Please do not let my automated responses demean my excitement of your visit to Peru.
 You are _very_ special.